-In a Resolution dated January 28, 2019, the CA denied the motions for reconsideration filed by APRI, Meralco, and TMO and the motion for partial reconsideration filed by the ERC.
+In a Resolution dated January 28, 2019, the CA denied the motions for reconsideration filed by APRI, Meralco, and TMO and the motion for partial reconsideration filed by ERC.

-Subsequently, the ERC filed a Petition dated February 21, 2019 with the SC via Rule 45 of the Rules of Court.
-In the Petition, the ERC challenged the CA Decision and Resolution insofar as the CA ruled that the PCA repealed the parts of the EPIRA that granted to the ERC jurisdiction over anti-competition matters in the energy sector, and that the PCC has original and exclusive jurisdiction over anti-competition matters including those affecting the energy sector after the effectivity of the PCA.
+Subsequently, ERC filed a Petition dated February 21, 2019 with the SC via Rule 45 of the Rules of Court.
+In the Petition, ERC challenged the CA Decision and Resolution insofar as the CA ruled that the PCA repealed the parts of the EPIRA that granted to ERC jurisdiction over anti-competition matters in the energy sector, and that the PCC has original and exclusive jurisdiction over anti-competition matters including those affecting the energy sector after the effectivity of the PCA.

 In a Resolution dated July 30, 2019, the SC directed the respondents to file their Comments on ERC's Petition.
 On November 4, 2019, APRI filed its Comment with the SC.
+As of February 28, 2022, ERC's Petition is still pending with the SC.